 Camping and Water Sources

 There are many outstanding campsites along the Fred Haught Trail.
 Water may be available in General Springs Canyon, at Fred Haught Spring, Quien Sabe Spring, and Pinchot Cabin, but check with the Forest Service for water conditions before planning a trip to the area.

-Constructed during the 1870's by the U.S. Army, the General Crook Trail connected Camp Verde and Fort Apache.
+Constructed during the 1870s by the U.S. Army, the General Crook Trail connected Camp Verde and Fort Apache.
 The route passed near General Springs to take advantage of its water supply.
-General Springs Cabin (constructed circa 1918) and Pinchot Cabin (constructed in the early 1930's) were used as housing for fire crews during the early days of the U.S. Forest Service, and have been preserved for their historic value.
+General Springs Cabin (constructed circa 1918) and Pinchot Cabin (constructed in the early 1930s) were used as housing for fire crews during the early days of the U.S. Forest Service and preserved for their historical value.
 Joe adds: Fred Haught was the uncle of Babe Haught.
 Babe Haught was a bear hunter.
 Zane Grey hired Babe as a guide.

 Near the 3 mile point, the route of the Arizona Trail splits off to the west to climb the canyon side, while the Fred Haught Trail stays in the creek bottom.
-Soon after the trail junction, the Fred Haught Trail turns east to follow Fred Haught Canyon, and arrives at Fred Haught Spring at around mile 3.3.
-A sign points out an optional side hike to the ruins of Fred Haught Cabin, a half mile or so up canyon to the south.
+Soon after the trail junction, the Fred Haught Trail turns east to follow Fred Haught Canyon and arrives at Fred Haught Spring at around mile 3.3.
+A sign points out an optional side hike to the ruins of Fred Haught Cabin, a half-mile or so up the canyon to the south.